alangixxer/aws-ssh-bless-with-blessclient/README.md

 From the CloudFormation stack Outputs section.
 Copy the **EC2DNSNameMain** field into a terminal and SSH into the client EC2.

-Make sure that you have the correct private key and your IP
+Make sure that you have the correct private key and your IP included in the security group.

 <details>